open-AIMS/ereefs-reef-particle-tracker/README.md

 ```bash
 python 01-download-reef-data.py
 ```
-2. Download the eReefs data for the time frame and reefs
+2. Download the eReefs data for the time frame and reefs.
+Because each reef has a separate sampling date we need to use individual configuration files.
+Each download takes ~ 1-2 min.
 ```bash
 python 03-extract-ereefs-reef-data.py --config examples/edna/davies.toml
 python 03-extract-ereefs-reef-data.py --config examples/edna/thretford.toml
 python 03-extract-ereefs-reef-data.py --config examples/edna/rib.toml
 python 03-extract-ereefs-reef-data.py --config examples/edna/bowden.toml
 ```
-3. Run the particle simulation
+3. Run the particle simulation.
+Note that this saves the simulation data (`traces_root`) to `C:/Temp/gis/ereefs-traces/eDNA` rather than the local `working` directory.
+This is to ensure that the traces are not stored on my one drive area.
+The simulation files are stored in zarr format that results in many files.
+If you are running on a Mac or don't want the simulation trace data saved there then adjust `traces_root` in `examples/edna/*.toml`.
+Each simulation takes ~ 1 min.

 ```bash
 python 06-multi-particle-flow.py --config examples/edna/davies.toml
 python 06-multi-particle-flow.py --config examples/edna/thretford.toml
 python 06-multi-particle-flow.py --config examples/edna/rib.toml
 python 06-multi-particle-flow.py --config examples/edna/bowden.toml
 ```
-4. Generate the plots for the simulation
+4. Generate the plots for the simulation.
+Takes about 10 sec per script.
 ```bash
 python 07-plot-multi-particle-flow.py --config examples/edna/davies.toml
 python 07-plot-multi-particle-flow.py --config examples/edna/thretford.toml